Penut3/Fagprove/README.md

   You need a working Supabase project.
 Just head over to
   <a href="https://supabase.com/">https://supabase.com/</a> and start your project for free.
 </p>
+<p>This project uses Supabase Auth to authorize users and restrict endpoints.<p>
 <p>You need 2 .env files to run this — one in the frontend root folder and one in the backend root folder:</p>

 <h3>root folder /backend/.env</h3>